bump-sh/docs/src/_guides/openapi/code-first.md

   --token my-documentation-token
 ```

-This approach has been popular for years, with the main selling point being the idea that keeping OpenAPI metadata near the code will hopefully mean developers keep it up to date update as they work on the code.
+This approach has been popular for years, with the main selling point being the idea that keeping OpenAPI metadata near the code will hopefully mean developers keep it up to date as they work on the code.
 This is not always the case, which is one of a few reasons this practice is dying out.

 The other is that many of the annotation tools are stuck on older less useful versions of OpenAPI, namely v2.0 instead of v3.0, or the latest and greatest: v3.1.